-This rope bag features not only a sturdy construction, but also an integrated protective tarp that is designed to create a clean area of approximately 140 square centimeters that can be used to store your climbing rope.
+This bag features not only a sturdy construction but also an integrated protective tarp that is designed to create a clean area of approximately 140 square centimeters that can be used to store your climbing rope.

 Ease of Use

-In addition to featuring a comfortable backpack design, this rope bag also has a number of practical features that makes it a great overall choice.
+In addition to featuring a comfortable backpack design, this bag also has a number of practical features that make it a great overall choice.
 The tarp has handles on each of the four corners which make gathering it up to fold over the rope a simple process.
-Also, the straps are easily adjusted for a more customized fit overall.

 While it can’t really compress down too far with the rope or equipment inside of it, this bag does flatten down very nicely when not in use for easy storage.

-This rope bag can house a maximum of eighty meters of rope with relative ease.
+This specific bag can house a maximum of eighty meters of rope with relative ease.
 Unfortunately, there isn’t that much room for more equipment in the main compartment if that max threshold is reached.
-In addition, there are no real outside accessible pockets for the storage of additional supplies or equipment.
+In addition, there are no real outside-accessible pockets for the storage of additional supplies or equipment.
 This bag from Petzl is clearly designed to hold your climbing rope and not much else.

 Ease of Use